Organizational Development and Leadership

 entirely online, is designed to incorporate applied behavioral sciences theories and

-strategies to enhance professional practice as a Doctor of Osteopathic Medicine.
+strategies to enhance professional practice as a osteopathic physician.

 The mission of the ODL program is to prepare leaders in the art and science of managing